This article explains best practices for increasing user engagement and collecting quality data with Directory.

 Branding - make sure that the profile page and emails align with your company branding schemes with proper company logos and colors.
 This can be configured from Settings -> Branding.

 Configure a custom mail account - By default, Directory will send emails from email@example.com.
 Any well-trained user will question the authenticity of an email coming from an unrecognized domain.
-In Hyperbot channel settings, the email channel can be configured to use an existing internal Office 365 mail account to be sent from.
+In Hyperbot channel settings, the email channel can be configured to:

 Set up a vanity domain (Directory Premium only) - You can set up a vanity domain, e.g. https://profile.contoso.com, that users access instead of sending them to https://app.hyperfish.com.
 This will make sure that users feel comfortable visiting a secure page that is authorized by your organization.
 View instructions on setting up a vanity domain.